yapplejack/ebot-cms-tester/docs/about/why.md

     </div>
 </details>

+Notable these videos do not sacrifice printing as they hide themselves when using ctrl + p.<p> <br /> </p>

-Prerecorded videos called "skill videos" (temp name) could also be used to bolster a section and cut down on required in-season filming.
+In addition to section specific videos it would be nice to have prerecorded videos called "skill videos" (temp name) that could be used to bolster a section and cut down on required in-season filming.
+These videos are what I would like to make for the fundamentals of FRC.

 <details >
     <summary>